Five ways smart companies maintain growth and profitability

 If you’re not ready to transact now but want to be ready for the next window, develop strategies to make a series of improvements in specific categories over your time horizon.
 These kinds of bite-sized efforts become more tangible to digest and implement.
 Once complete, you’ll have gone through an important process, made a number of positive changes, and be well positioned for the rebound.

 No matter how economic winds may swirl around them, smart companies consistently seek to maximize growth, profitability, and value.
 All of the considerations we’ve discussed comprise key pieces of your business strategy, regardless of economic conditions.
-Fortunately, those conditions are good right now, so leverage the current upcycle to make headway.
+When conditions are good, leverage the upcycle to make headway.
 Then, if (when) a downturn comes, you’ll emerge in a stronger position, ready to move even farther and faster along your growth trajectory.